-“Did you know that according to a report by superoffice about 86% of customers are willing to pay more for a better customer experience?”
+“Did you know that according to a report by the super office about 86% of customers are willing to pay more for a better customer experience?”

-Not prioritizing a pleasant customer experience not only tends to decrease the numbers of existing customers but also reduces customer onboarding.
-This is precisely why businesses put efforts into knowing what customers really need.
+Not prioritizing a pleasant customer experience tends to decrease the number of existing customers and reduces customer onboarding.
+This is precisely why businesses put effort into knowing what customers really need.
 Contextual marketing or targeting is one such kind of effort that businesses make to find the right audience for their products or services.
 Businesses tend to increase sales by directing their campaigns towards the right audiences through contextual targeting.

 Customer data management is essential to provide a good customer experience.
-Customer’s needs and wants constantly keep changing every single day and for businesses to cater to every demand a proper understanding of customer expectations are necessary.
+Customer’s needs and wants constantly keep changing every single day and for businesses to cater to every demand a proper understanding of customer expectations is necessary.
 Businesses having a contextual understanding is the key to increasing customer satisfaction rates and customer experiences.
-Customer support softwares like Kapture enables businesses to provide a consistent, customized, and unique consumer experience to customers.
-Kapture CRM’s contextual and quick ticket resolutions makes customers feel understood and builds a positive brand image.
+Customer support software like Kapture enables businesses to provide a consistent, customized, and unique consumer experience to customers.
+Kapture CRM’s contextual and quick ticket resolutions make customers feel understood and build a positive brand image.

-With every changing customer expectations it becomes important for businesses to know how Context drives great customer experience.
-In simple words contextual marketing refers to a form of targeted advertising based on existing preference information.
-This form of marketing provides a specific target audience based on various factors like their search history, recent website browsing activity, devices used, links clicked on, etc. The aim of targeted marketing is to give targeted audiences what they already have a liking/preference for or what they might be looking for based on their activity.
+With ever-changing customer expectations, it becomes important for businesses to know how Context drives great customer experience.
+In simple words, contextual marketing refers to a form of targeted advertising based on existing preference information.
+This form of marketing provides a specific target audience based on various factors like their search history, recent website browsing activity, devices used, links clicked on, etc. Targeted marketing aims to give targeted audiences what they already have a liking/preference for or what they might be looking for based on their activity.

 For instance – A consumer is browsing on the internet for textbooks, this activity is recorded and is later used by businesses to show them ads based on the book they are searching for, so the next time they open another website they get advertisements for the books that the person previously searched for.

 When customers feel heard and understood they tend to maintain their engagement with your brands.
-Not maintaining customer engagement might make consumers lose interest in the product or service provided by the brand thus lowering sales.
+Not maintaining customer engagement might make consumers lose interest in the brand’s product or service, thus lowering sales.
 Maintaining healthy engagement levels show that customers are having a pleasant experience.

-When businesses provide support to customers in need, having a contextual customer data based on customer’s past purchases, order history, resolved queries, etc. helps them provide an even better and quick solution to the customer’s queries or problems.
+When businesses provide support to customers in need, having contextual customer data based on customer’s past purchases, order history, resolved queries, etc. helps them provide an even better and quick solution to the customer’s queries or problems.
 When customers receive immediate remediation customer satisfaction rates go up.

 One of the best ways that businesses can show they value customers is by adding a hint of customization and personalization.
 And this becomes easy with contextual customer data.
 By personalizing customer interaction, businesses create a bond that brings customers even closer.